Mahatsinjony

-Mahatsinjony is a town and commune in Madagascar.
-It belongs to the district of Fianarantsoa II, which is a part of Haute Matsiatra Region.
+Mahatsinjony is a town and commune in Madagascar located in the district of Fianarantsoa II, a part of Haute Matsiatra Region.
 The population of the commune was estimated to be approximately 14,000 in the 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority (98%) of the population of the commune are farmers, while an additional 1% receives their livelihood from raising livestock.
 The most important crops are sweet potatoes and rice, while other important agricultural products are beans and cassava.
-Additionally, fishing employs 1% of the population.
+Additionally, 1% of the population are employed in the fishing industry.